awsdocs/amazon-rekognition-developer-guide/doc_source/get-celebrity-info-procedure.md

    This example displays the name and information about a celebrity\.

-   Replace `id` with one of the celebrity IDs displayed in [Recognizing Celebrities in an Image](celebrities-procedure-image.md)\.
+   Replace `id` with one of the celebrity IDs displayed in [Recognizing celebrities in an image](celebrities-procedure-image.md)\.

    ```
    //Copyright 2018 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.